dxos/dxos/docs/docs/guide/getting-started.md

 ### Tunneling

-You can also ask KUBE to expose the app to the world wide web so you can share the URL with friends.
+KUBE can expose apps to the world wide web and provide URLs that can be used to reach them from anywhere on the internet.

 Simply set `tunnel: true` in `dx.yml` and redeploy.
 Read more about KUBE [`tunneling`](./kube/tunneling).

 ## Next steps

-In this guide we built a local-first, collaborative app using the ECHO database and HALO identity.
-We deployed it to a KUBE on the local network and exposed the app to the external web with tunneling.

-We hope you'll find the technology useful, and welcome your contributions.
-Happy building! 🚀
+This guide demonstrated how to create and deploy a local-first DXOS application.

 Using DXOS: